 Dr. Jin R. Lee is an Assistant Professor in the Department of Criminology, Law and Society at George Mason University.
 His work has examined various topics around cybercrime and cybersecurity, including law enforcement competencies and perceptions of online crime; computer hacking and the role of the Internet in facilitating all manner of crime and deviance; online illicit market behaviors; ideologically motivated cyberattacks; and online interpersonal violence offending and victimization.
 Dr. Lee is a research partner at Michigan State University's International Interdisciplinary Research Consortium on Cybercrime (IIRCC), George Mason University's Center for Evidence-Based Crime Policy (CEBCP), Boston University's Center for Cybercrime Investigation and Cybersecurity (CIC), and the University of Ontario Institute of Technology's Digital Life Research Group (DLRG).
 Dr. Lee is the 2022 recipient of the American Society of Criminology (ASC) Division of Cybercrime Early Career Award.
-His recent work has appeared in numerous peer-reviewed journals, including Crime & Delinquency, Journal of Interpersonal Violence, Terrorism and Political Violence, Journal of Crime and Justice, American Journal of Criminal Justice, Deviant Behavior, Policing: An International Journal, Journal of Contemporary Criminal Justice, and Computers in Human Behavior.
+His recent work has appeared in numerous peer-reviewed journals, including Crime & Delinquency, Journal of Interpersonal Violence, Terrorism and Political Violence, Journal of Crime and Justice, American Journal of Criminal Justice, Victims & Offenders, Deviant Behavior, Policing: An International Journal, Journal of Contemporary Criminal Justice, and Computers in Human Behavior.